Reliability Bounds for Dependent Fading Wireless Channels: Introduction

 For frequency diversity, \cite{Haber1974} and later \cite{Akki1985}, have shown that it is possible to design negatively correlated branches by selecting frequency differences properly.
 Indeed, average error probabilities for \gls{fsk} receiver and square-law combiner \cite{Haber1974}, coherent and non-coherent \gls{fsk}, and differential and coherent PSK with maximum ratio combining \cite{Akki1985} are shown to vanish at certain frequency spacings.
 In \cite{Hamdi2008}, it is observed that negatively correlated branches in Rician fading can lead to an increase in the ergodic capacity compared to the uncorrelated case.
 Different diversity combiner schemes in lognormal fading channels are analyzed in \cite{Zhu2018} and it is observed that negatively correlated lognormal channels can outperform the independent channels.

 From the theoretical side, the impact of the joint distribution on different performance metrics is studied in the context of entropy in \cite{Cover1994} and for performance bounds in \cite{Biglieri2016}.
-The problem of optimizing the joint distribution given marginal distributions can be formulated by the copula approach \cite{Nelsen2006}.
+The problem of optimizing the joint distribution given marginal distributions can be formulated by the copula\footnote{A copula is basically a mapping from a set of marginal distributions to a joint distribution.} approach \cite{Nelsen2006}.
 Recently, \cite{Lin2017} exploits copulas and coupling to derive stochastic orders for multi-user fading channels to characterize ergodic capacity regions of multi-user channels \cite{Lin2019}.

 However, most of the previous work on performance of diversity systems in fading wireless channels only considers the case of independent or positively correlated fading processes \cite{Alouini2002}.
 In this work, we will partly answer the Question 2 above and provide bounds for cases which are relevant for the fading wireless channels.
 However, please note that the related Question 1 is still open in general, even for the case $n=2$ \cite{Wang2016}.